 TRONGSA – The Pelila pass (3300m) separates west and centre Bhutan.
 Enjoy the deep pastoral feeling as you drive into the valley of meadows where sheep and yaks graze.
 Bamboos that grow plenty on the hillsides are trimmed by yaks.
 Yaks love the tender leaves and thus dwarfed the bamboos.
-Bird watcher; look out for a specialty called the Wren Babbler that refuges amongst the dwarfed bamboos.
+Birdwatcher; look out for a speciality called the Wren Babbler that refuges amongst the dwarfed bamboos.
 In the months of April- June, the hillsides will greet you with multiples of rhododendrons in bloom.

 Chendebji Chorten: En route to 2 Nabji Drup Nabji temple winter Trongsa is Chendebji Chorten, patterned on Kathmandu’s Swayambhunath Stupa, with eyes painted at the four cardinal points.
 It was built in the 18th century by Lama Shida, to cover the remains of a demon subdued at this spot.

 Trongsa Dzong: Built in 1648, this dzong holds a great historical importance.
 It is customary for all the kings of Bhutan to be invested as Trongsa Penlop (“governor”) prior to ascending the throne.
 You will be thrilled by the massiveness of this dzong that literally covers a hill top.
-Another exciting thing you can do here is enjoy the two hours hike following the old Royal Route that passes through the dzong.
+Another exciting thing you can do here is enjoying the two hours hike following the old Royal Route that passes through the dzong.
 Enjoy the legends of Trongsa as you tour the fortress or while you take this walk.

-Ta Dzong: This watchtower, which once guarded Trongsa Dzong from civil wars, stands on a steep slope above the town.
+Ta Dzong: This watchtower, which once guarded Trongsa Dzong against civil wars, stands on a steep slope above the town.
 Climb up the cobbled stairs to visit Ta Dzong which now houses a shrine dedicated to the epic hero, King Gesar of Ling.
-A visit to this former watchtower provides visitors with an insight of Trongsa’s significance in Bhutan’s history.
+A visit to this former watchtower provides visitors with an insight into Trongsa’s significance in Bhutan’s history.
 Enjoy this fascinating museum that includes several personal items of the kings.
 A great documentary show and then spiral up to the top with a view point enclosure.

 Kuenga Rabten Palace: Kuenga Rabten palace is 23km from Trongsa dzong.
 The road passes through open countryside high above a river gorge.
 Enjoy the drive as the terrain slopes quite gently opening opportunities for good bird watching and cultural sightseeing.
 This palace functioned as winter palace of the second king and is now looked after by the National Commission for Cultural affairs.
-Nevertheless this is a place to witness the aura of Bhutan’s medieval royalty.
+Nevertheless, this is a place to witness the aura of Bhutan’s medieval royalty.

 BUMTHANG – is known as the spiritual heartland of Bhutan.
 This region spans from an altitude of 2,600-4,500m.
-If you are looking for the religious heartland of Bhutan then Bumthang beckons: a region famous for some of Bhutan’s oldest Buddhist temples and monasteries.
+If you are looking for the religious heartland of Bhutan then Bumthang beckons a region famous for some of Bhutan’s oldest Buddhist temples and monasteries.
 Tales of Guru Padmasambhava’s and the tertons “religious treasure-discoverers” still linger in this sacred region.

-Jambey Lhakhang: This 7th century monastery was one of 108 monasteries built to subdue evil spirits in the Himalayan region.
+Jambey Lhakhang: This 7th-century monastery was one of 108 monasteries built to subdue evil spirits in the Himalayan region.
 Its present architectural appearance dates from the early 20th century.
-However the inner shrine with the Future Buddha is believed to be there some 1400 years ago.
+However, the inner shrine with the Future Buddha is believed to be there some 1400 years ago.
 Jambay festival (in the late autumn) is famous for the Tercham.
 English speaking Bhutanese refer to this dance as the Naked Dance.
 Indeed some dancers appear naked!

 Kurje Lhakhang: Located further along the valley, Kurje Lhakhang comprises three temples.
-The exciting thing here is comparing the 17th century structure on right side with the 20th century on the left (the one built by H.M.
+The exciting thing here is comparing the 17th-century structure on the right side with the 20th century on the left (the one built by H.M.
 Ashi Kesang Wangmo Wangchuck, Grand-Queen Mother).
 These three temples are surrounded by a 108 chorten wall.
 Kurje is very special as the kings of Bhutan and other Royal Family membersare cremated here.

 Tamshing Lhakhang: Take a walk from Kurje Lhakhang to Tamshing Lhakhang.
 This temple was founded in 1501 by Terton Pema Lingpa, a re-incarnation of Guru Padmasambhava’s.
 There are very old religious paintings around the inner walls of the temple.
 Take an experience before restoration.